ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/kp-tracking.rst

 * Some other source, e.g. an article, mailing list, or newsgroup of interest observes a defect.

-Regardless of its source, a KP receives a dedicated GitHub issue.
+Regardless of its source, a KP receives a dedicated entry in the KP manual.
 Once a fix for the KP has been found, the fix goes through the :ref:`development:Development Process`.
 Any reproducers are retained as regression tests and are integrated into the Ferrocene test suite.
-Finally, a KP file is created for the KP, and the Safety Manual is updated.